itsjfx/csi/README.md

     * EC2 instances
     * RDS databases

+Each command and flag has tab completion (where needed).

 ## Why use csi?

 Unfortunately, CloudShell is only available on the AWS console.
 There's no official support in the AWS CLI or any AWS SDK.